theharshaverma/CatPhotoApp/README.md

-# HTML Tags & Cat Photo App
+# Cat Photo App

-Welcome to the **HTML Tags & Cat Photo App** repository!
+Welcome to the **Cat Photo App** repository!
 This project is designed to help you learn the most common HTML tags by building a simple and fun cat photo app.

 ## 📌 About This Project